Skip to main content

 For a list of recommended plants, check out our list of Favorite Native Plants for Suburban Yards.

-Some Stewardship Grant projects (native plant, habitat restoration, shoreline restoration, and waterbody buffer) require the use of native plants.
+Some Stewardship Cost Share projects (habitat restoration, shoreline restoration, waterbody buffer, and native plant projects) require the use of native plants.
 These projects must meet the below requirements.
 We have experts on staff who can help with plant selection!

 • Wild form: Native plants must be in their wild form.
 No cultivars (cultivated varieties) are allowed.
 Learn tips for selecting native plants in our Grow Wild handout.